 Women and men typically first show aging in the skin around the eyes.
 For some, droopy, down-turned eyes and overhanging upper or lower lids can be hereditary.
 These characteristics are easily corrected with eyelid surgery.
-Blepharoplasty, offered by Houston plastic surgeons Dr. Russell Kridel and Dr. Angela Sturm, is a relatively small operation that makes a big difference.
+Blepharoplasty, offered by Houston plastic surgeon Dr. Russell Kridel, is a relatively small operation that makes a big difference.
 During surgery, excess fat, tissue and skin are removed from the upper and/or lower eyelids.
 Our patients often comment on the fact that friends tell them they look younger and refreshed, but often can’t put a finger on what is different.
 These subtle, yet dramatic results restore a softer more vibrant appearance.

 What Sets Us Apart

-Dr. Kridel and Dr. Sturm are facial plastic surgeons focused solely on aesthetic surgery of the face, head and neck.
-Each surgeon has published scientific journal articles separately and together on eyelid surgery techniques.
-Their extensive knowledge and experience of the anatomy of the face, including the eyes, means you will be in the trusted hands of a specialist.
+Dr. Kridel is a facial plastic surgeon focused solely on aesthetic surgery of the face, head and neck.
+He has published scientific journal articles on eyelid surgery techniques.
+His extensive knowledge and experience of the anatomy of the face, including the eyes, means you will be in the trusted hands of a specialist.
 During your consultation, we will do computer imaging so that the surgeon can review with you what can be accomplished with surgery.

 Eyelid Surgery Reviews

 "Dr. Kridel is an excellent doctor who does beautiful work.
 He made my eyes look 10 years younger.
 I am very pleased with the results and the after care has been amazing."- S.J. / Office Visit / Dec 10, 2014